Legoless/TapticPlayground/ViewControllerPreviewsUsingtheUIViewControllerpreviewingAPIs/README.md

-#Taptic Engine Playground
+# Taptic Engine Playground

-This example was used to discover the Apple's usage of
+This example was used to discover the Apple's usage of Taptic Engine functions.
+It's actuation methods are hidden in `UIDevice` and `_UITapticEngine` classes and are called by `UIPreviewInteractionController` when appropriate.

-This sample displays a UITableViewController that triggers view controller previews, using preferredContentSize to show previews of different sizes.
+This original sample displays a UITableViewController that triggers view controller previews, using preferredContentSize to show previews of different sizes.
 The sample also includes single-item and grouped action items.

 ## Disclaimer

 **When you are using Apple Private API's you are taking all responsibility for any damage done to your device.
 That includes running and testing all code, contained in this repository.**

 ## Research

+The methods and classes for Taptic Engine can be found using [**Runtime Headers**](https://github.com/nst/iOS-Runtime-Headers), look for `UIDevice` and `_UITapticEngine` classes.

 The values for peek and pop were discovered using [Aspects](https://github.com/steipete/Aspects) and this is an example output: